 The IKW sea kayaking program:

-We will make it up as we go along – in the best IKW style, doing what is possible and safe with the wind, swell and weather forecasts that we have.
+In the best IKW style, doing what was possible and safe with the wind, swell and weather forecasts that we have.
 That’s the only way to do it really – map out the possibilities and go with the best option for each day.

 Both Elaine Bay and French Pass are DoC run campsites.